What is Internal Auditing?

 A certified public accountant (CPA) is widely considered to be the top level of accounting certification available.
 CPAs are legally authorized to perform auditing and attestation tasks, where an accountant without a certification may find their abilities to be much more limited.

-Getting a CPA license is a long and grueling career path, but the salary payoff can be worth it.
+Getting a CPA license is a long and grueling start to your career path, but the salary payoff can be worth it.
 CPAs can handle any number of accounting tasks and are in high demand due to their wide range of specialized skills.

 In order to qualify for a career as a CPA, students must complete a bachelor’s degree and a total of 150 semester hours.
 The degree doesn’t necessarily have to be in accounting, but students should check with their state board of accountancy to make sure they will have met their education requirements upon graduating.

-Upon completing their education and paying the required fees, CPA candidates will be eligible to take the Uniform CPA Examination.
-Only half of all test takers pass the exam, but those who do will be able to move on to the experience stage of the CPA licensure process.
+Upon completing their education and paying the required fees, CPA candidates will be eligible to take the Uniform CPA Examination at a Prometrics testing center.
+Only half of all test takers pass the exam, but those who do will be able to move on to the experience requirement stage of the CPA licensure process.

 Each state has their own criteria for the work requirement of the certification process.
 Most require at least one year of verifiable full-time employment in the field of accounting, typically under the supervision of a licensed CPA.
 This must cover a vast majority of the tasks a CPA might handle upon venturing out on their own in their chosen field.

-A CIA certification provides students with a high level of comprehension in the specific area of internal auditing.
+A CIA certification provides students with knowledge in the specific area of internal auditing.
 It doesn’t cover as many topics as the CPA certification, but requires less time and work before achieving the end goal.

 The CIA certificate is offered by the IIA and is considered the standard in auditing accounting degrees.
-To qualify for the CIA, students must complete an associate’s degree or higher, and must be able to provide a character reference from a CIA, a specialized auditor, or the candidate’s supervisor.
+To qualify for the CIA, the educational requirement in that students must complete an associate degree or higher, and must be able to provide a character reference from a CIA, a specialized auditor, or the candidate’s supervisor.

 Upon completing the education requirement, graduates may be eligible to sit for the CIA exam.
 Additionally, CIA candidates will have to complete their work requirement, and will not receive certification until both the examination and experience segments of the process are complete.